boostorg/redis/README.md

 * cpp20_chat_room.cpp: A command line chat built on Redis pubsub.
 * cpp17_intro.cpp: Uses callbacks and requires C++17.
 * cpp17_intro_sync.cpp: Runs `async_run` in a separate thread and performs synchronous calls to `async_exec`.
+* cpp17_spdlog.cpp: Shows how to use third-party logging libraries like `spdlog` with Boost.Redis.

 The main function used in some async examples has been factored out in the main.cpp file.